HemanthKumarKona/learn_day2/README.md

 # Learning things from GitHubs's end

+*
-*create a repo oin github
+/create a repo oin github
 *try cloning it to local mc
 *get to copy a few files from local mc into the cloned repo *push the chnages to github repo online